View Categories

 • This act envisages giving shape to Art.
 41 (DPSP) – Right to work, education and public assistance in certain cases.

-• Recently, the Finance Minister announced on March 26th, 2020, the workers under the MGNREGA would get a hike of Rs.
-2000 each on an average.
-This announcement was made as an initiative towards the loss caused by the Covid-19 outbreak.
+• Recently, on March 26th, 2020, the Finance Minister announced that workers under the MGNREGA would receive an average increase of Rs.
+2000 each.
+This initiative was introduced to mitigate the impact of the Covid-19 outbreak.

 Enroll now for UPSC Online Classes